eloqdata/eloq-website/website/blog/2024-08-12-eloqkv/index.md

 [//]: <> (EloqKV is a key-value database assembled using the data substrate.
 In front of the data substrate are RPC servers that receive network messages from Redis clients, parse Redis commands and execute them.
 The executor initializes a transaction via which requests are sent to the CC map to read and write keys and associated data structures.
 Upon commit, the transaction flushes write commands to the log and updates the in-memory data structure.
 Changed data structure are periodically flushed to a persistent store, which is either an on-premises system or a cloud service.
 A flushed key can be evicted from the CC map if there is no sufficient memory capacity.
 A later read on it will load it back into memory from the persistent store.)

 EloqKV is in the preview release and accessible [here](/download).
-In current release, EloqKV supports two persistent stores: Apache Cassandra and RocksDB.
-Cassandra is a disaggregated store and may run in a different set of nodes from the data substrate.
+EloqKV now supports two persistent stores: Apache Cassandra and RocksDB.
+Cassandra is a disaggregated store and may run in a different set of nodes from the Data Substrate.
 RocksDB is an embedded store and deployed with nodes hosting the Data Substrate.
 Deployment of the persistent store is automatic when EloqKV is started.

 <!--truncate-->